Hierarchically Modeling BTS Supernovae

 2020-2021; UPenn; Advisor: Prof. Gary Bernstein

-In my first research project, I embarked on a data visualization project with the goal of creating a comprehensive “movie” about the icy bodies that orbit our Sun at distances beyond Neptune, known as Trans-Neptunian Objects (TNOs).
-At that point, the 800+ TNOs existed primarily as data in a table and had never been visualized at large scales or as an entire set.
-Transforming flat lines of code into animations, my work offered a never-before-seen view of TNOs moving through the solar system over thousands of years.
-Here is a copy of our first "movie script."
-And here is the movie itself (embedded below)!!
+In my first research project, I utilized data from the Dark Energy Survey to create a comprehensive “movie” about Trans-Neptunian Objects (TNOs), the icy bodies orbiting our Sun beyond Neptune.
+At that point, the 800+ TNOs existed primarily as numerical data in a table.
+My work offered a never-before-seen view of TNOs moving through the solar system over thousands of years.

-To uncover these insights, I wrote Python code that compiled thousands of Matplotlib frames into animations of TNO detections and orbits.
-Through this project, I realized the discovery potential of large sky surveys like the Dark Energy Survey (DES), which was the source of these TNO detections, and the importance of building fast and effective algorithms in the era of big-data astronomy.
-I presented this movie at a DES transients working group meeting, a collaboration-wide DES video conference, and to an audience of scientists and non-scientists alike at the conclusion of a thesis defense of the student who originally compiled this data: Pedro Bernardinelli.
+I presented this movie at a DES transients working group meeting, a collaboration-wide DES video conference, and to an audience of scientists and non-scientists alike at the thesis defense of Pedro Bernardinelli, the student who originally compiled this data.

 This was the perfect first project for me - it was a crash course in Python data visualization (I had no coding experience at the time), and a beautiful mix of astronomy and art (Prof. Bernstein came up with the project knowing that I was also working as a video editor at the Singh Center)!
 If you're really interested, I documented my progress in this lab journal as part of Penn's P&A Undergraduate Summer Research Academy.
 (It's a bit of time capsule for what life was like in the covid-era as a newbie researcher.)